CorbitSampson/Oscillatory_Excitable_Opinion_Dynamics/README.txt

 	Additional files labeled as "data generator" generate the data used for the creation of specific figures and save the output as a .txt file.
 Files labeled as "builders" create the figures which are displayed in a matlab figure window.
-Files which are labeled both as "data generators" and "builders" run nessecary simulations and create the figure in the same file (in this case no data is saved externally).
+Files which are labeled both as "data generators" and "builders" run nessecary simulations and create the figure in the same file (in this case no data is saved).

-	The matlab file titled runfile.m runs all data generators for figures 2, 3, 4, and 9.
+	The matlab file titled runfile.m runs all data generators for figures 3, 4, and 9.
 	However, please note that the run tile for this file is several days.

-	We have realized the data used to generate figures 2, 3, 4, and 9.
-This can be found in the "data" folder.
-This allows these figures to be created without running runfile.m.
+	The "Data" folder contains all data produced by the "data generator" files to allow figures to be generated without running the code base.

-	The figures, as they appear in article, are included as .png files in the "figures" folder.
+	The "Figures" folder contains all figures for the paper both as matlab .fig files and as .png files.
+Note that some figures have additional labels added post which are not included in the version on the repository at this time.

-	Any Questions regarding the code, data, or figures in this repository can be directed to corbit.sampson@colorado.edu
+	Any Questions regarding the code in this repository can be directed to corbit.sampson@colorado.edu
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%